brieuclambert/interviews-coding-challenges/challenges/time-tracking.md

 # Goal

-You'll cover some basics about API design and TDD.
+You'll cover some basics about API design.
 As such, you'll focus only on the backend of the application.
 Others will build apps later, using your API as backbone.